When you draw from the Well, you return with more than water — you return with wisdom.

 • To allow your hosts the time and space needed to prepare for Sunday, the kitchen won’t be available.
 We warmly encourage you to stay with the group and enjoy the opportunity to deepen the new friendships you’re forming.

-• What if my roommate wants to go to bed early but I’m not ready to?
+• What if my roommates want to go to bed early but I’m not ready to?

 • Can I sell my spot to someone else?